EnebeliEmmanuel/javascript-intro/README.md

 >## Solution

-- Created a function with javascript that prompts a user to enter operations to add, divide, subtract and multiply two numbers.

-- If the user inputs an invalid operator, an alert is shown and the prompt to enter an operator keeps reappearing until a valid input is received.

-- Link to the GitHub url: [Javascript Calculator](https://github.com/EnebeliEmmanuel/calc-js.git)
+Link to the GitHub url: [Intro to Javascript](https://github.com/EnebeliEmmanuel/Introduction-to-javascript.git)

 #